Downtown Sacramento

-Downtown Sacramento is the central business district of the city of Sacramento.
+Downtown Sacramento is the central business district of the city of Sacramento, California, United States.
 Downtown is generally defined as the area south of the American River, east of the Sacramento River, north of Broadway, and west of 16th Street.
 The central business district is generally defined as north of R Street, south of H Street, east of the Sacramento River, and west of 16th Street.
-Downtown Sacramento is currently undergoing a major revitalization project.